asn0vich/AAF_DCH_RealtekModded/README.md

 * Features

 ALL driver INFs contained in this package are in the [**Universal (DCH)**](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/using-a-universal-inf-file) standard.
-The legacy audio manager continues to be used, but the packages that will be in this repository will only support Windows 10.
+The legacy audio manager will continue to be used temporarily, because in this package, in the future, I will try to deploy the Realtek Audio Console (UWP).
+The packages that will be in this repository support Windows 10 exclusively.
 More compatibility information below.

 * Compatibility